ibrierley/line_animator/README.md

 See the main lib/line_animator example of how the LineAnimator widget accesses PointInterpolator.
 Also examples/lib/flutter_map_line_animator.dart to see it interface with flutter_map (it doesn't need a plugin at all, it just references a list of points)

 If you use the class direct, you will have to use your own controller/tweener.

+If you don't want smooth interpolation, and just want the line drawn when destination reached and not inbetween, then set interpolateBetweenPoints to false.

+Note, the example calls a setState on the whole flutter_map/homepage widget for simplicity.
+I suspect you may want to see if you can use this as a separate markerwidget child and only setState on that.
+See the commented out section in the example.